How to Play the Dulcimer

-The fact that the dulcimer has only three strings makes it much easier to play than a guitar, banjo, mandolin, or fiddle.
+The dulcimer has only three strings, so it is easier to play than a guitar, banjo, mandolin, or fiddle.
 It is also not as hard to push the strings down as it is on a guitar.
 Playing the dulcimer involves using your left hand to push down the strings at the appropriate frets while using a pick to strum or individually pick each string.

 You do not have to be able to read music to play the dulcimer.
 Some people can pick out tunes by ear.
 Sheet music and books are available that use a special notation (tablature) that indicates the correct frets that should be used when playing a specific song.